flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - https://www.apple.com/newsroom/2023/06/introducing-apple-vision-pro/
     - Flancian: reminds me of https://en.wikipedia.org/wiki/Diaspora_(novel)
     - Aram: Changes in the acceptable behavior in Zoom meetings.
+    - On strapping a macbook to your face :)

 ## [[2023-05-31]]
 - a [[meeting]].